-Melbourne also knowns as Naarm identifies to the Wurundjeri people who are the traditional owners of the land where the Yarra River runs.
+Melbourne also knowns as Naarm identifies with the Wurundjeri people who are the traditional owners of the land where the Yarra River runs.

 From Melbourne city, it takes about an hour’s drive and 1:30mins on public transport to get to Dandenong ranges.
 It is home to lush rainforests, waterfalls, bubbling creeks, and some of the world’s tallest trees.
 With mountains around it, it also gives you that feeling of being far away from the city.